awhittle6/Detection-of-the-Potential-Impacts-of-Climate-Change-Based-on-Machine-Learning-Models/README.md

 [13]World Bank Group.
 World Development Indicators 2018 (World Bank Publications, 2018).

 # Transforming the Data
-Before discussing the methods implemented in order to tranform this specific dataset, we have created a table that lists all possible
+Before discussing the methods implemented in order to tranform this specific dataset,here is a table that lists all varibales used throughout this process.

 | Dependent Variables | Features |
 | --- | --- |